onap/cps/docs/modeling.rst

     These are stored as Anchors within CPS-Core.

+    - **CM-Handle States** are used to represent the potential states in which a CM-Handle can transition between.

+        The 5 possible CM-Handle states are: ADVISED, READY, LOCKED, DELETING, DELETED

+    **ADVISED** indicates that a CM-Handle has been registered successfully, and is waiting for the module synchronization process to sync the CM-Handle.

+    **READY** indicates that the CM-Handle has been synced successfully.

+    **LOCKED** indicates that the CM-Handle has not synced successfully.
+This then will wait for the retry mechanism within CPS to set the state back to ADVISED.

+    **DELETING** indicates that the CM-Handle is currently being deleted.

+    **DELETED** indicates that the CM-Handle has been deleted successfully.

 - **Datastores** represent different views of the cm data.

     Datastores are defined for NCMP to access the CPS running or operational datastores.
 Currently supported datastores are: